No. 34 Expeditionary Air Wing: Operation Bodenplatte

 No. 34 Wing was based at B.56 Brussels-Melsbroek during Operation Bodenplatte, the German aerial attack of 1 January 1945.
 The Germans hit Melsbroek hard.
 According to Emil Clade (leading III./JG 27), the anti-aircraft gun positions were not manned, and aircraft were bunched together or in lines, which made perfect targets.
 The attack caused considerable damage among the units based there and was a great success.
 The reconnaissance wings lost two entire squadrons worth of machines.
 No. 69 Squadron RAF lost 11 Vickers Wellingtons and two damaged.
 Possibly all No. 140 Squadron RAF′s de Havilland Mosquitoes were lost.
 At least five Supermarine Spitfires from No. 16 Squadron RAF were destroyed.
 No. 271 Squadron RAF lost at least seven Handley Page Harrow transports "out of action".
 A further 15 other aircraft were destroyed.
 139 Wing reported five North American B-25 Mitchells destroyed and five damaged.
 Another source states that 13 Wellingtons were destroyed, as were five Mosquitoes, four Austers and five Avro Ansons from the Tactical Air Forces 2nd Communications Squadron.
 Three Spitfires were also lost and two damaged.

 Cold War

 After the Second World War 34 Wing was reformed as No. 34 Reconnaissance Wing RAF at RAF Gutersloh as part of No. 2 Group RAF as part of RAF Second Tactical Air Force in West Germany.
 The unit moved to RAF Laarbruch on 1 November 1954, it was disbanded on 1 January 1960.

 It controlled various squadrons such as: 79, 541, 69, 31, 314, 68, 16 and 5.

 Current use

-Today it is 34 Expeditionary Air Wing based at RAF Waddington.
+The unit was reformed on 1 April 2006 as an Expeditionary Air Wing and is based at RAF Waddington.